Alex Roberts (cricketer)

-He held full time contracts with four major counties, He was very unlucky not to get more game time at Essex as he was drafted in to cover for Ravi Bopara who was ever present in the England side at that point.
-He has carved out a fantastic club career in England, Australia and New Zealand as a genuine all rounder.
-He was educated at King's Manor School and Tees side Tertiary College, Middlesbrough.
+Alex held full-time contracts with Yorkshire, Durham, Essex, and Leicestershire, and represented England from the under-13 to under-19 levels.
+He was very unlucky not to get more game time at Essex, as he was drafted in to cover for Ravi Bopara, who was ever-present in the England side at that point.
+Since then, he has carved out a fantastic club career in England, Australia, and New Zealand as a genuine all-rounder.
+He was educated at King's Manor School and Teesside Tertiary College in Middlesbrough.

-Roberts made a single List A appearance for the Yorkshire Cricket Board, against the Northamptonshire Cricket Board, in the first round of the 2003 Cheltenham & Gloucester Trophy, which was played in 2002.
+Roberts made a single List A cricket List A appearance for the Yorkshire Cricket Board, against the Northamptonshire Cricket Board, in the first round of the 2003 Cheltenham & Gloucester Trophy, which was played in 2002.
 In his only List A match, he scored a single run, and took one wicket at a cost of 22 runs.

 Roberts made his debut for Cumberland in the 2007 Minor Counties Championship against Suffolk.
 From 2007 to 2009, he represented Cumberland in eight Minor Counties Championship matches, the last of which came against Lincolnshire.
 He also represented Cumberland in the MCCA Knockout Trophy.
 His debut in that competition for the county came against Cheshire in 2009.
 From 2009 to present, he has represented the county in six Trophy matches.

 Roberts played one Twenty20 match for Essex in the 2008 Twenty20 Cup, and then a Twenty20 match for Leicestershire in the 2009 Twenty20 Cup.